Emma Steigerwald

 I am a biologist, dedicated to applying genomic tools to questions in amphibian evolutionary ecology and conservation biology.

-Currently a doctoral candidate at UC Berkeley, I am co-advised by Dr. Rasmus Nielsen of the Department of Integrative Biology and Dr. Rosemary Gillespie of the Department of Environmental Science, Policy, and Management.
+I did my PhD in the Museum of Vertebrate Zoology at the University of California, Berkeley.
+I was co-advised by Dr. Rasmus Nielsen of the Department of Integrative Biology and Dr. Rosemary Gillespie of the Department of Environmental Science, Policy, and Management.

 Environmental change genomics